-Best for: Intermediate investors who prefer options trading and purchasing full shares
+Best for: Intermediate investors who prefer options trading and charting tools

 The platform does not charge monthly management or commission fees.

-Unlike Acorns and Stash, Robinhood is only for investing and does not offer a checking account.
+Unlike Acorns, Robinhood is only for investing and does not offer a checking account.
 This is ideal for those who are solely focused on building their investments.

 Currently, Robinhood allows you to open individual investment accounts and cryptocurrency accounts.
 However, it does not offer retirement accounts.

 If you are interested in getting more involved with investing, you can trade options with Robinhood.